thebradbain/snapception/README.md

 I would not have been able to build Snapception without the decryption ruby script by [AJ Jenkins](https://github.com/ajenkins/comp116-ajenkins/tree/master/final_project), who in turn based it upon the code written by [Amelia Cuss](https://kivikakk.ee/2013/05/10/snapchat.html).
 My code expands upon theirs in that in automatically intercepts the encrypted snapchats before decrypting them whereas before the encrypted snapchats would have to manually be obtained some other way.

 ## Can I contribute?
 Please!
 Feel free to submit any pull requests.
-I whipped this application up in less than a day, so there is bound to be some bugs, missing features, or hastily written code.
+I whipped this application up in less than a day, so there are bound to be some bugs, missing features, or hastily written code.